For applicants with work and life experience

 - English language proficiency

-Visit our courses page to find out the minimum admission criteria needed for entry into a particular course.
+Search our courses to find the minimum admission criteria needed for entry into a particular course.

 - Successful completion of the Special Tertiary Admissions Test (STAT)